 EXAMPLE: Palm oil value chain participants join forces to develop a sustainable palm oil standard

 Organisations across the palm oil value chain, from processors to financiers, have joined the Roundtable on Sustainable Palm Oil (RSPO).
-They aim to minimise the environmental and social impacts of the palm oil industry by implementing a global sustainability certification standard.⁵
+They aim to reduce the environmental and social impacts of the palm oil industry by implementing a global sustainability certification standard.⁵

 EXAMPLE: Fashion brands partner up to tackle forced labour